tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 5. Configure all NSGs to have Diagnostic logs enabled.

     a.
-Select **Network security groups.** For each NSG, do the following:
+Select **Network security groups.** For each NSG (DBTrafficOnly and WebTrafficOnly), do the following:

        -  In the content menu, select **Diagnostic logs**, and then select **Turn on diagnostics**.